sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 # Design
 ## Design Overview
-We use kea-dhcp-server to reply dhcp request packet. kea-dhcp-server natively supports to assign IPs by mac or contents in DHCP packet (like client id or other options), but in our scenario kea-dhcp-server need to know which interface this packet come from.
+We use kea-dhcp-server to reply DHCP request packet. kea-dhcp-server natively supports to assign IPs by mac or contents in DHCP packet (like client id or other options), but in our scenario kea-dhcp-server need to know which interface this packet come from.
 And SONiC has integrated dhcrelay, which can add interface information to option82 in packet when it relay DHCP packet.
 So we use it to add interface information.

 <div align="center"> <img src=images/overview_kea.png width=570 /> </div>